Axway/open-banking-docs/content/en/docs/Configuration/customization.md

 For this you would need to customize the corresponding Docker image and replace its reference to yours.

-* Download the [consent-page-image](/sample-files/consent-page-image.zip) docker project that is the customization kit for the consent page.
+* Download the [consent-page-image](/sample-files/consent-page-image.zip) Docker project that is the customization kit for the consent page.
-* Customize the items you need to be custumized as described in the sections below
+* Customize the items you need to be customized as described in the sections below
-* Rebuild the docker image with the custom change, and tag it for your own docker repository : this docker repository should be reachable from the Kubernetes cluster.
+* Rebuild the Docker image with the custom change, and tag it for your own Docker repository : this docker repository should be reachable from the Kubernetes cluster.

 ````console
 docker build consent-page -t <your-docker-repo>/open-banking-consent-page:<image-tag>